 Limited time discount!

-As the club patterns are released, the ebook The Expedition .
-Year 2 .
-The Rocks is available at a discounted price!
-The price will go up with each pattern release.
+For as long as the club patterns are released, the ebook The Expedition .
+Year 3 .
+The Trails is available at a discounted price!
+The ebook price will go up with each pattern release.

-For best effect, use a yarn with reasonably good stitch definition and two colorways with enough contrast for the mosaic portions.
-Yarn weights ranging from fingering to DK would be suitable.
-As for colorways, I would recommend one solid colorway combined with either a solid, semi-solid, speckled, or gradient (single skein or gradient set) yarn.
+For best effect, use a round yarn with good stitch definition.
+Yarn weights ranging from Fingering to DK would be suitable.
+As for colorways, I would recommend solid, semi-solid, speckled, or gradient (single skein or gradient set) yarns.

 Note: obtaining the gauge given is not crucial but will affect the finished size and the yardage needed.

-Video tutorials are provided for the stitches and techniques used.
+Video tutorials are provided for the stitches and techniques used (see Section Tutorials on page 6).

 Charts and written instructions are provided as well as clear video tutorials for the used stitches and techniques.